40tude/py-flashcards/readme.md

     * Should I create a non-technical category ?
 * DONE - Add non technical question about job interview ?

-* DONE - Document how to add grahics in a directory close to the .md file
+* DONE - Document how to add graphics in a directory close to the .md file
     * For example ./static/md/my_directory/one_topic.md contains one question which display the image in
     * .static/md/my_directory/assets/graph1.png
     * Then it MUST use